Ada-Developers-Academy/core-unit-1/composition/composition.md

 We can read the name from Orange's fav component using dot notation: apple
 ```

-This works similarly even with a list of instances, a one-to-many composition relationship:
+This works similarly even with a _list_ of instances, which expresses a one-to-many composition relationship:

 ```python
 class ExampleComponent: